sp1thas/pyskroutz/README.md

 ```
 </details>

-For further usage details navigate to [API Documentation](https://pyskroutz.readthedocs.io/en/latest/).
+For further usage details navigate to [Resources](https://pyskroutz.readthedocs.io/en/latest/).
 Almost every endpoint of Skroutz API is supported by this client.

 ## How to contribute